Scilly Isles family holidays: a guide

 There are several clothes shops and a good sized Co-Op on St Mary’s so you should be able to pick up any essentials there if you’ve forgotten anything.
 Each of the off-islands has a grocery shop and scattered across the isles are honesty stalls selling everything from chillies to agapanthus plants.
 We did take our kids’ bikes as I was worried we wouldn’t find one small enough for our tiny but intrepid four year old.
 The sea is quite chilly so we were glad to have packed our wetsuits.

 Scilly Islands weather

 As with any group of islands, the weather can change frequently and quickly on the Scilly Isles.
 It is often reported that the Scillies have a micro climate and receive more favourable weather than the mainland.
 We visited the Isles of Scilly in a week with mixed weather: we had a bit of wind and rain as well as some lovely hot sunny days.

 There were loads of dogs on our Scilly Islands ferry and dogs can also be taken on certain Scilly Isles flights.
 It is a brilliant destination for dogs, some beaches having year round access for your four legged friend.
 There’s a good range of Scilly Isles accommodation which allows dogs.

 Want to find out more about family holidays in the Scilly Isles?
 Read about what we enjoyed most on our trip to the Isles of Scilly.

-The travel details above were correct as of 2018 but if you’re planning a holiday in the Scilly Isles, please do check with Isles of Scilly Travel for up to date information.
+The travel details and prices I have detailed were correct as of 2018 but if you’re planning a Scilly Isles holiday, please do check with Isles of Scilly Travel for up to date information.

-Have you visited the Isles of Scilly?
+Have you taken a Scilly Isles holiday?
 Let me know in the comments below.

 If you’re driving in the UK, make sure you take a look at my post about family-friendly places to stop just off the motorway.
 It covers everything from play areas to picnic spots, castles to nature reserves.